plumbers-under-sink_westmountmag

 The landlord must maintain the form of the unit and not, for example, change the space to offices or add an additional storage room unless the tenant should agree to such a change at the landlord’s expense.

-These are the main responsibilities of the landlord, however, there can be more, and I would refer prospective landlords to refer to the Tribunal administratif du logement for further details.
+These are the main responsibilities of the landlord, however, there can be more, and I would refer prospective landlords to the TAL – Tribunal administratif du logement at 514 873-2245 for further details.

 The information I provide in these articles is a summary.
 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.